jonghkim/jonghkim.github.io/_pages/publications.md

 - **Kim, J.**, Cho, D. and Lee, B., 2016.
 “The Mind Behind Crowdfunding: An Empirical Study of Speech Emotion in Fundraising Success”, *International Conference on Information Systems (ICIS)*, Dublin, Ireland (**Most Innovative Research-in-Progress Paper Runner-up**) [[Manuscript](http://bit.ly/2JBcDw7)] [[Poster](http://bit.ly/2uMtwyH)]
 - Park, J., **Kim, J.** and Lee, B., 2016.
 "Which Tasks Will Technology Take?
 A New Systematic Methodology to Measure Task Automation", *International Conference on Information Systems (ICIS)*, Dublin, Ireland [[Manuscript](http://bit.ly/2uNnTQT)] [[Poster](http://bit.ly/2NtXj6S)]

+## Journal Publications
+- Choi, S., Kim, W. and **Kim, J.**, 2016.
+“Compression of Hamiltonian Matrix: Application to Spin-1/2 Heisenberg Square”, *AIP Advances*, 2016 (**Editor’s Pick**) [[Manuscript](https://aip.scitation.org/doi/pdf/10.1063/1.4963834?class=pdf)]

+## Manuscripts under Review
+- Park, J., **Kim, J.** and Cho, D., “Pitching with Style: The Role of the Entrepreneur’s Video Pitch in Online Crowdfunding”, under revision for 2nd round review at *MIS Quarterly*
+- Park, J. and **Kim, J.** “A Data-Driven Exploration of the Race between Man and Machine in the 21st Century,” under review, [[Homepage](http://www.jobautomationindex.com/)]

 ## Working Papers
-- Park, J., **Kim, J.**, Cho, D. and Lee, B., "Pitching with Style: The Role of the Entrepreneur’s Video Pitch in Online Crowdfunding"
+- Jung, H., **Kim, J.**, Cho, D. and Han, Q., "Behavioral Contagion and Spillover over Users’ Cognitive Network: Evidence from Online Social Media Platform for Investors"
 - **Kim, J.** and Lee, J., “The Democratized Crowd?
 An Empirical Study of the Stages of New Product Development on Gender Discrimination”
-- Jung, H., **Kim, J.**, Cho, D. and Han, Q., "Behavioral Contagion and Spillover over Users’ Cognitive Network: Evidence from Online Social Media Platform for Investors"
-- Park, J., **Kim, J.**, and Lee, B., “Co-Evolution of Automation and Nature of Work in the 21st Century”
 - Park, J. and **Kim, J.**, "Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach"
+- Son, Y., **Kim, J.** and Oh, W., “Do People Really Care About How You Talk?
+Using Video Analytics to Understand Drop-out Rates in Online Education”